 The second major reason for developing SPI-1 is the way the adults learn.
 The way adults learned has changed dramatically.
 No longer do adults want to sit in a classroom for a few days to weeks to get what they need to be effective.

 The idea is to apply or develop SPI-1 in such a way that it could be like just-in-time learning and can be applied situationally as needed.
-In fact, we’ve created a whole learning architecture on how to apply learning, specific to the application on where, when, and how it should be done.
+In fact, we’ve created a whole learning architecture on how to apply to learn, specific to the application on where, when, and how it should be done.

 The Workforce is Changing

 The third major reason is the millennials.
 Millennials make up more than 25% of the current workforce.
 They are not going to approach learning in the traditional way that we older generations have in Corporate America.
-We needed to address not only adult learning, but the millennial learner in the workforce.
+We needed to address not only adult learning but the millennial learner in the workforce.

 The Buying Model is Changing